PawseySC/singularity-containers/_episodes/06-build-docker.md

 ---

-TEMP: WHY DOCKER BUILDS?

-[Docker](https://hub.docker.com/search/?type=edition&offering=community) has been the first container engine to get widespread popularity.

-build with root privileges

-* layered image format allows for caching of container building steps during build time, reducing development time.

-### Singularity *vs* Docker builds
+### Why using Docker for container builds?

+Over the whole of this tutorial we're proposing Singularity as the principal tool to handle and run containerised applications in HPC.
+Do we really need to extend our toolkit to include [Docker](https://hub.docker.com/search/?type=edition&offering=community)?

-We'll discuss how to build an image with Docker in a dedicated episode.
-For now, let's just point out some of the advantages when building with one or the other tool.
-This will hopefully inform on which tool is best suited for you, depending on your specific context.
+To better inform an answer to this question, here are some of the advantages when building with one or the other tool.

 #### Singularity
-* Single file image, can be handled as any other file
+* Single file image, can be handled as any other file and shared easily
-* Ability to sign/verify images
 * Unambiguous container usage modes, via distinct keywords: `exec`, `shell`, `run`, `instance` (see episode on GUI applications)
+* Ability to sign/verify images for improved security

 #### Docker
 * Compatibility: image format can be run by all existing container engines
 * Quick development: layered image format allows caching, for reduced build time during repeated builds

+Note how, at present, both tools require root privileges for building, implying that this step cannot be performed on HPC, and requires a dedicated machine instead.

+Although Singularity builds offer some interesting advantages, there's a single item that right now makes using Docker preferred in most situations.
+It's **compatibility**.
+Build with Docker, and you'll know the resulting image can be run from every container engine anywhere in the world.

 ### A Dockerfile recipe